crherlihy/clinical_nli_artifacts/README.md

 ## MedNLI Is Not Immune: Natural Language Inference Artifacts in the Clinical Domain

-This repository contains the source code required to reproduce the analysis presented in the paper "MedNLI Is Not Immune: Natural Language Inference Artifacts in the Clinical Domain" (forthcoming at ACL-IJCNLP 2021; [arXiv](https://arxiv.org/abs/2106.01491)).
+This repository contains the source code required to reproduce the analysis presented in the paper "MedNLI Is Not Immune: Natural Language Inference Artifacts in the Clinical Domain", appearing at [ACL-IJCNLP 2021](https://aclanthology.org/2021.acl-short.129/).

 #### Data: